the-snesler/canvasion/README.md

 <img src="https://github.com/user-attachments/assets/d5af387b-9949-453b-81e1-fc473a9a4dd8" width=400>
 </p>

+Canvas assignments are invading your Notion database!
+Such horror and tragedy!

-Sync all your assignments to and fro between Canvas and a Notion database!
+This script will sync all your assignments to and fro between Canvas and a Notion database.
+It has a few unique features that make it stand out:
+- Assignment description syncing: Get more details about your work, directly in the Notion page.
+- Assignment completion syncing: Submitting an assignment on Canvas will change its status on Notion.
+- AI complexity estimation: Canvasion can estimate roughly how complicated a given assignment is, using an optional OpenAI key

 # Setup instructions